TESTgroup-BNL/LeafGasExchange/vignettes/Simulation_of_leaf_conductance.md

 ##        0.02         0.23
 ```

+In those examples you see that g0 and g1 were correctly estimated, i.e. they were the same as the ones used to simulate the data.

 For the non simplified USO model, a linear regression can also be performed but with :